DiamondLightSource/odin-helm-charts/README.md

 ## CI

-The `package-helm-charts` CI job will run `helm package ...` on all the charts in the repo on every push.
-This can be tested locally by running `package-helm-charts.sh`.
+The `package-helm-charts` CI job will run `helm package ...` on all the charts in the repo.
+This can be tested locally by running `./package-helm-charts.sh`.

 The generate-schema CI job creates a schema from metadata in the default `values.yaml` in each chart using [helm-schema].
 See the [helm-schema docs][helm-schema-docs] for the